-Carefully chosen texts are placed at the heart of our English Learning Journey and we use these texts as vehicles to steer reading into writing.
-The exploration of writing for a range of purposes and genres is an integral part of each journey.
-The exposure to quality models and examples of writing allows children to identify the features and the writing styles that they will need to include in their own writing.
-A key part of our journey is the children learning new skills and having the opportunity to explore in these skills in various ways.
-Therefore, the teaching of the SPaG skills are interwoven into the learning journey so children are developing these skills in context creating a more meaningful learning experience.
+Engaging texts are used as vehicles to steer reading into writing.
+The exploration of writing for a range of purposes and specific genres is an integral part of each journey.
+The exposure to quality models and examples of writing allows children to identify features and the writing styles that they will need to include in their own compositions.
+As children move up through school a higher emphasis is also placed on the purpose and audience of the writing they are completing.
+We place high importance on the children learning skills in a meaningful context.
+This includes the teaching of appropriate SPaG skills when writing.
 In order to create reflective writers, we incorporate editing and redrafting sessions into a learning journey so children can evaluate their work.